Mallhar3923V/Cynaptics_Induction_Task/Task1/README.md

 # cynaptics induction task 1 - shakespeare GPT

-this is my submission for the cynaptics club induction task 1 .
+This is my submission for the cynaptics club induction task 1 .
 I built a decoder-only transformer model from scratch in pytorch to generate shakespeare text

 ## architecture details :
 - **parameters:** around 20M parameters .
 Is 20M parameters a lot ? for a 1MB dataset it is a bit oversized but I kept it so the model had the capacity to learn complex stylistic nuances and words that it previously did not learn on smaller `vocab_size`